ouyangxin1981/TorQ-FX/docs/Installation.md

 ##Configuration

 There are a number of settings that can be specified before the pack is started.
 The downloader process can be set to send emails when new files have been successfully downloaded.
 To enable this feature, email server details should be set in config/settings/default.q.
+The relevant settings are those in the .email namespace, descriptions of what each of these do are given in the file.
+To enable emails, the .email.enabled variable in config/settings/default.q, and the emailsenabled variable in appconfig/settings/downloader.q should be set to 1b.

 The file appconfig/settings/downloader.q contains a number of other options for the downloader process:

 1. The time that the downloader process will attempt to download files each day